Director, Registered Architect, BArch (Hons), BPD, A.D.AppSc

 After graduating from the University of Melbourne, Maya joined Greenaway Architects in 2013.
-Since then, she has participated in projects ranging from multi-unit development, heritage re-development, commercial fit-out to furniture and product design.
+Since then, she has participated in projects ranging from large scale institutional projects and multi-unit development, to heritage re-development and product design.
 She takes on different roles including project documentation, 3D modelling, planning submission and contract administration.

 In 2019, Maya was awarded at HKSDA (Hong Kong Smart Design Awards) for her design ‘Sunday Home’ - a portable, foldable and reusable enclosure for foreign domestic workers in Hong Kong to spend their day-off in public spaces.